vaastav/CS416-Tanks/PROPOSAL.md

 ## Player Disconnections

 Players will send heartbeats to the other players that they are connected to.
 This will not scale well if each player is connected to every other player, but we can use our server to connect clients in more interesting topologies, such as a hypercube or taurus.
+We'll choose hypercube for our network.
+This topology has a higher number of average connections between any two distinct sets of nodes.
 In this configuration, players still send heartbeats to all the other players they are connected to, but those heartbeats won't be flooded throughout the entire network.
 Instead, only once a player detects that one of the players it is connected to disconnects will it flood an explicit disconnection message to the network.
 This means that every client will have to maintain a graph of the network topology to detect partitions, but since each client also has to keep track of the world state, it's an acceptable cost.

+## Partition Detection

+At times, network links might break such all the nodes are now no longer strongly connected.
+We'll assume that nodes can reach each other if they can reach the server, because otherwise the server has to participate in communication between clients.
+In order to increase the distributed complexity of our project, we'll focus on the case where nodes are not behind a network address translation router.
+Since nodes only flood disconnection events for their immediate peers, each node has to maintain an internal representation of the network topology, so that it can determine if a node disconnecting partitions the network.

 ## Stat Collection